-Check in/out is held from 9-11:30am and 1-4:30pm Monday- Friday.
-You must make an appointment with Jim Black via email and have it confirmed.
+Check in/out is held from 9:00am to 4:30pm Monday- Friday.
+You must make an appointment with PC Harika Bomanna at Harika.Bommana@uga.edu.

-When Checking out:
+When checking out:

 For check out, the Director (Student Filmmaker of Record) must be present.
 The Director (Student Filmmaker of Record) is solely responsible for all equipment.
-Students must receive approval from Jim Black to transfer responsibility for equipment to another UGA/MFA student whereby the equipment is not returned.
+Students must receive approval from the Athens-based PC to transfer responsibility for equipment to another UGA/MFA student whereby the equipment is not returned.
 Upon transfer, if approved, it becomes the sole responsibility of the student who receives the equipment to assume the financial and liability of the equipment for the duration of the new checkout.

 You must check each piece of equipment carefully to see that it is working correctly.
 Never assume anything.
-If you do not check a piece of equipment before you leave for your shoot, and you return it broken or not functioning, the Filmmaker of Record is responsible for the repair or replacement of that piece of equipment.
+If you do not check a piece of equipment before you leave for your shoot, and you return it broken or not functioning, the last Filmmaker of Record is responsible for the repair or replacement of that piece of equipment.